CumulusNetworks/docs/content/cumulus-linux-37/Layer-1-and-Switch-Ports/Facebook-Voyager-Optical-Interfaces.md

 <td><p><code>NetworkInterfaces</code></p></td>
 <td><p>Comma-separated list of network interface group names</p></td>
 <td><p>Each value in the list represents a network interface connected to this module.
 There must be a group within the file that has the same name as each value in the list.
 Network interfaces are the module interfaces that leave the Voyager platform and are labeled L1, L2, L3, and L4 on the front of the Voyager.</p>
-<p><strong>Note</strong>: Although you can use any string for the network interface group names, Cumulus Networks recommends that you use the labels on the front of the Voyager to avoid confusion.</p></td>
+<p><strong>Note</strong>: Although you can use any string for the network interface group names, it is best to use the labels on the front of the Voyager to avoid confusion.</p></td>
 </tr>
 <tr class="even">
 <td><p><code>HostInterfaces</code></p></td>